richardgourley/sql-one-pagers/sql-window-functions-test-yourself.md

 ## 8. Percent Rank
 - Write a query that uses FORMAT, PERCENT_RANK (OVER), PARTITION BY and ORDER BY.
 The query should return the full name of the staff member, their total net_sales grouped (partitioned) by 2016 and 2017, and a column named percent_rank showing where each person's net_sales appears as a formatted percentage figure, relative to every other sales person.

+## 9. Rank
+- Write a query that uses, RANK (OVER) and ORDER BY.
+The query should return product_id, product_name, list_price and a column called price_rank that will give a ranking to each list_price in descending order.